H1N1 United States Fast Facts

 (CNN)Here's a look at the H1N1 influenza virus, also known as swine flu.
 There was a pandemic outbreak across the globe which lasted from 2009 to 2010.

-Fatalities Worldwide - Only 18,500 laboratory confirmed deaths, but estimates are 151,700 to 575,400.
+Fatalities Worldwide - Only 18,500 laboratory-confirmed deaths, but estimates are 151,700 to 575,400.

 Swine Flu:

 Swine flu is a respiratory disease caused by type A influenza virus in pigs.
+Swine flu outbreaks are common in pig herds, but generally the disease causes few deaths in pigs.

-Swine flu outbreaks are common in pigs, but generally the disease causes few deaths.
+Swine flu is a respiratory disease caused by type A influenza virus in pigs.
+Swine flu outbreaks are common in pig herds, but generally the disease causes few deaths in pigs.

 Swine flu is transmitted between pigs through close contact and contact with contaminated objects.
 It is transmitted between humans when someone touches an object coughed or sneezed on by an infected person, and then touches his/her mouth or nose.
-However, it cannot be passed from pork or other meat products to humans.
+However, it cannot be passed from properly handled pork products to humans.

-Swine flu outbreaks in pigs can occur at any time, but mostly occurs during the late fall and winter months.
+Swine flu outbreaks in pigs can occur at any time, but mostly occur during the late fall and winter months.

 It is a constantly mutating virus.
 Pigs are susceptible to viruses from birds, humans and other swine.
-When these different influenza viruses strike pigs, the genes can mutate and new viruses can develop.
+When different influenza viruses strike pigs, the genes can mutate and new viruses can develop.

+In pigs, there are currently three common influenza A virus subtypes in the United States: H1N1, H1N2 and H3N2.

 Swine Flu in Humans:

-Swine flu is rare in humans, but it occasionally occurs in people that are in contact with infected pigs, such as swine industry workers.
+Swine flu is rare in humans, but it occasionally occurs in people that are in contact with infected pigs.
+When this occurs, it is called a "variant influenza virus."

-Swine flu is rare in humans, but it occasionally occurs in people that are in contact with infected pigs, such as swine industry workers.
+Swine flu is rare in humans, but it occasionally occurs in people that are in contact with infected pigs.
+When this occurs, it is called a "variant influenza virus."

 Symptoms are similar to that of regular human influenza and can include fever, lethargy, lack of appetite, coughing, runny nose, sore throat, nausea, vomiting and diarrhea.

-Drugs that treat swine flu in humans include oseltamivir (Tamiflu) and zanamivir (Relenza).
+Antiviral drugs that treat variant flu infections in humans are oseltamivir (Tamiflu), zanamivir (Relenza) and peramivir (Rapivab).

 Timeline: